 Enhancing Classroom Learning

-Field Trips: All fellows will participate in 5 local field trips:
+Field Trips: All fellows will participate in the following field trips

 - Project Homeless Connect